gopasspw/gopass/docs/setup.md

 brew install gopass
 ```

-Alternatively, you can grab the appropriate darwin release from the repository [releases page](https://github.com/justwatchcom/gopass/releases).
+Alternatively, you can install gopass from the appropriate darwin release from the repository [releases page](https://github.com/justwatchcom/gopass/releases).

-#### Ubuntu & Debian
+### Ubuntu & Debian

 First, find the latest .deb release from the repository [releases page](https://github.com/justwatchcom/gopass/releases).
 Then, download and install it: